johnfedoruk/bangular/aio/content/guide/router.md

 ### A crisis center with child routes

-This section shows you how to organize the crisis center to conform to the following recommended pattern for Angular applications:
+This section shows you how to organize the crisis center to conform to the following recommended pattern for Bangular applications:

 * Each feature area resides in its own folder.
-* Each feature has its own Angular feature module.
+* Each feature has its own Bangular feature module.
 * Each area has its own area root component.
 * Each area root component has its own router outlet and child routes.
 * Feature area routes rarely (if ever) cross with routes of other features.